ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_basic_datatypes_in_structures.rst

 .. start_description

-Sub-element of structure definitions for component I/O and TPCs that has basic datatypes shall be described with below information in its notes field
+Each sub-element within structure definitions used for component I/O and TPCs that includes basic data types must be documented in the notes field with the following information:

 * Description:
 * Constraints:

-If not Booleans
+If not Boolean or Char types:

 * Min_Value:
 * Max_Value:
 * Unit(SI):

 parameter:

 * '-t': Name of the annotation note type (e.g.: '-t SDD_TopLevel')

 .. end_description